fuzzstati0n/fuzzgoat/README.md

 Contributing
 ------------
-Ever write a backdoor?
+Ever want to write a backdoor?
 Want a free Fuzz Stati0n t shirt?
-Clone the fuzzgoat repo, build it, back door it and send us the pull request.
+Clone the fuzzgoat repo, build it, back door it and send us a pull request.
 The first 5 accepted submissions will get a t shirt.
 Some guidelines:

 * It should be neither too easy nor too hard for the fuzzer to trigger the back door.
+* The back door can be as obvious or as obfuscated as you like.
 * Include a test case which triggers the backdoor and crashes fuzzgoat.
 * Please comment the code which constitutes the back door e.g. `// Deliberate backdoor`
+* Let us know your t shirt size.
 * Have fun - contact: support@fuzzstati0n.com with any questions or issues.

 We recommend the AFL fuzzer available at: http://lcamtuf.coredump.cx/afl/